mysteriouspants/ArgumentParser/README.md

 ### Undecorated Arguments

 Who here is in love with how the `dd` utility takes its arguments?
-So perhaps not many, but FSArgumentParser understands that, too.
+So perhaps not many, but XPMArgumentParser understands that, too.

     foo if=infile of=outfile